liushuping/blog/2014/javascript-this-is-function-execution-context.md

 `this` keyword in JavaScript is confusing for a lot developers who come from OO world (i.e. Java, C++ or C#)as they assume it should behave exactly the same as in other languages for example `this` in C++.
 Actually `this` keyword in JavaScript is totally different from `this` in most OO languages.

 ##What does `this` refer to in JavaScript
 In one word, `this` in JavaScript refers to the function execution context.
-More specificly, `this` keyword in a function refers to the object to which the function belongs when it is executing.
+More specifically, `this` keyword in a function refers to the object to which the function belongs when it is executing.

 For example, below code defines a function `foo` which sets `this.name` to value `foo`.
 ```javascript